jharveyb/fldigi-proxy/README.md

 * Open a new terminal (Terminal 0) and start fldigi, which will be used for the proxy sender

+`fldigi --config-dir node1 --arq-server-port 7322 --xmlrpc-server-port 7362`

+* Open a new terminal (Terminal 1) and start fldigi, which will be used for the proxy sender

-`fldigi --config-dir sender_config --arq-server-port 22446 --xmlrpc-server-port 44668`
+`fldigi --config-dir node1 --arq-server-port 7323 --xmlrpc-server-port 7363`

 * Open a new terminal (Terminal 1) and start the test server
   * the test server sends four short binary packets captured from a node handshake in [lnproxy](https://github.com/willcl-ark/lnproxy/tree/2020-02-23-ham)

-`./tcp_tester.py --inport 8822 --output 2288`

-* Open a new terminal (Terminal 2) and attach the listening proxy to the receiving fldigi instance

-`./fldigi-proxy.py --nodaemon --xml 44668 --proxyport 2288 --listener --modem 'BPSK63' --carrier 1500`

-* Open a new terminal (Terminal 3) and start the sending proxy

-`./fldigi-proxy.py --proxyport 8822 --modem 'BPSK63' --carrier 1500`
+`./tcp_tester.py --auto`

 * After a short delay, packets should start flowing from the test server to the sending proxy

 * sent via fldigi to the listening proxy, and sent back to the test server, which checks that the packets match

-#### Debug messages

-* Terminal 3 shows packets being received, queued, and then converted to base64 and sent over fldigi
-* Terminal 2 shows packets being received over fldigi, converted back to binary, and sent back out
-* Terminal 1 shows the test server connecting to each end of the proxy, sending packets, and then receiving the packets
+* Upon success, you will note `Successful echo over proxy!` and `server finished` in the logs.

 ## Using with lnproxy

-#### Lnproxy setup
+### Lnproxy setup

 * Pull [2020-02-23](https://github.com/willcl-ark/lnproxy/tree/2020-02-23-ham) branch of lnproxy
 * Follow the setup instructions